51 Brilliant Real Estate Tips for Buyers to Edge Past the Competition

 - Other features: FHA loans have higher rates and fees than other options, and they require mortgage insurance.
 If you put down less than 10%, you can’t cancel the mortgage insurance unless you refinance.

-- VA loans: Finally, there are VA loans that have advantageous features for qualifying military service members and their spouses.
+- VA loans: Finally, there are VA loans with advantageous features for qualifying military service members and their spouses.

 - Minimum down payment: 0%